-The overall academic lead for the teaching laboratories is the Practical Class Organiser (PCO), Pete Nellist.
+The overall academic lead for the teaching laboratories is the Practical Class Organiser (PCO), Dave Armstrong in 2023/24.

 4. Conduct

 One of the aims of the Materials Science degree is to teach you to be a professional scientist.
 The teaching laboratory is a professional space, and we expect an appropriate conduct in the laboratory.
 Here are some DOs and DON'Ts.
 It should be obvious why these are important in the laboratory, but talk to the PCT or PCO if you are not sure about any of them.